Diverse Proteins: The nutritionists perspective

 Essential nutrients: Iron, zinc, and vitamin B12

 Key nutrients such as iron, zinc, and vitamin B12 are absent in most of the alternative products except for the Impossible Burger, which has been fortified.
 In the vegetarian diet, these are known nutrients of concern [7;8].
 This subject matter has also been observed in Curtain and Grafenauer’s study.
 The authors found that less than a quarter of plant-based products (24%) were fortified with vitamin B12, 20% with iron and only 18% with zinc [6].
-While fortification of alternative proteins may be a potential solution, there is an urgent need to examine fortification in the context of bioavailability of nutrients in plant-based products – this continues to be an important yet unexplored area to date.
+While fortification of diverse proteins may be a potential solution, there is an urgent need to examine fortification in the context of bioavailability of nutrients in plant-based products – this continues to be an important yet unexplored area to date.

 Labeling